grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 Hemi agreed and paid him right there.
 Sir Trelew made a move to go retrieve his canoe, but Hemi asked Cassandra to do it while he showed Sir Trelew the control room.
 Even though Bastian and Gregory would continue to execute the actual maneuvering operations, Hemi always thought it was good practice for a pilot to know what the control room of a boat looked like.

 Sir Trelew took over command of the _Prospect_.
 He stood on the bridge, and with borrowed binoculars read the numbers of the channels and water lanes they passed by.
-After a quarter mile or so he had Bastian bring the bow around and without slowing speed, and with a great deal of confidence, plunged the _Prospect_ into a narrow way that was barely wider than the beam of the ship.
+After a quarter mile or so he had Bastian bring the bow around, and without slowing speed -- and with a great deal of confidence -- plunged the _Prospect_ into a narrow way that was barely wider than the beam of the ship.

-They passed along this narrow channel for a long way through a more residential area with densely clustered huts on either side.
+They passed along this channel for a long way, through a more residential area with densely clustered huts on either side.
 The gentle wake from the passing submarine washed up under and smacked against the floorboards of the huts.
 In places children played, jumping from platforms in front of the huts into the thick brown water.
 Percy was concerned one of the children might get it into their heads that they wanted to jump onto the _Prospect_ as it passed, and certainly they were close enough that it could be done.
 But huge steel ships passing close by their tiny wooden homes was a daily and dull occurrence here, and none of the children showed any exceptional interest in her submarine.

 Captain Percy was beginning to find it hard to imagine how there could be a dock that could handle a ship as large as the _Prospect_ in a residential part of the city like this, and she expressed her doubts to Sir Trelew.

-"This is a short way."
-He told her.
-"We will come out in a larger channel soon, but it is longer around to follow that way all the way from the main channel."
+"This is a short way," he told her, "we will come out in a larger channel soon, but it is longer around to follow that way all the way from the main channel."

 The _Prospect_, which so often felt like a small cramped place, suddenly seemed to take on enormous proportions relative to the huts around them.
 The bow was the length of dozens of huts put together, and from the sail they towered over the thatched roofs that spread out on either side of them in a huge field of sprouted homes.
 The passage they were taking that cut through the dense huts reminded Percy of rowing a canoe on clear paths through reed patches on a small lake.

+[//]: # (----- invisible character break)

 [//]: # (### The Prospect gets stuck in shallow water)

-Bastian called up from the control room with a sense of urgency.
+Bastian suddenly called up from the control room with a sense of urgency.
 "Up on the bridge: the depth-under-keel has a warning light and is showing very shallow -- 2 meters."

 "Umm, Sir Trelew... are you sure there's enough fuckin' water here?"
 Percy asked him."